zeh/random-art-generator/docs/running.md

 Height of paint waves, when applicable.

 This applies when [`--painter`](#painter) is set to `strokes`.
-In case a percentage value is passed, it is always relative to the width of the result image.
+In case a percentage value is passed, it is relative to either the width or height of the result image (whichever is smaller).

 In the `strokes` painter, *waves* are the deformations that occur on the edges of each painted element.
 The waves have a *height* (their strength, perpendicular to the edge itself) and a *length* (the size of an entire wave along the direction of the edge).
 The higher the wave, the stronger they look.